 What is regenerative?

-I describe my consulting as regenerative in the context of Carol Sanford’s model of four levels of businesses operating mode.
+The content of this site is regenerative in the context of Carol Sanford’s model of four levels of businesses operating mode.
 The first is a scarcity-based self-serving model, and the subsequent models are increasingly more trust-based and pro-social.

 EXTRACTION: Sanford notes that the most common business mindset has been to try to get as much out as they can while putting in as little as necessary.
 This is often a short term strategy of extracting from external resources.
 This is often done without concern for balance, because the so-called invisible hand is depended on to direct resources where they are needed.
 Many unintentionally slip into a habit of extracting from relationships such as employees, business partners, and even supportive family members.